wieslawsoltes/Core2D/README.md

 ## NuGet

-Core2D core libraries are also delivered as a NuGet package.
+Core2D core libraries are delivered as a NuGet packages.

 You can find the packages here [NuGet](https://www.nuget.org/packages/Core2D/) or by using nightly build feed:
 * Add `https://www.myget.org/F/core2d-nightly/api/v2` to your package sources